Ab Exercise Videos

 Clarifying the Myths

-fat, you're likely going to be better off spending your time performing
+fat, you're likely going to be better off spending your time performing cardiovascular exercises

-of creating the necessary caloric deficit for fat burning.
+in order to create the necessary caloric deficit for fat burning.

-Secondly, The 'abs' are a Single Muscle!
+Secondly, the 'abs' are a single muscle!

 Another misconception